Bahrain bans political groups from contacting Hezbollah

 The minister's comments marked a departure from the traditional Arab view of Hezbollah as an important "resistance" force against Israel and showed how sectarian strains in the region have worsened over the war on Syria.

-Hezbollah's increasing military involvement on the side of Assad, whose minority Alawite sect derives from Shi'ite Islam, has turned many Arabs who sympathise with the Syrian rebels against his movement.
+Hezbollah's increasing military involvement on the side of Assad, whose minority Alawite sect derives from Shi'ite Islam, has turned many Arabs who sympathize with the Syrian rebels against his movement.

 An uprising broke out in Bahrain in early 2011 with thousands of people, mainly Shi'ites, taking to the streets.
 The Bahraini government soon crushed the revolt with help from other Sunni-led Gulf Arab states, but protests have persisted.